maefahluang-uni/04-boot-6731503036WichayaponSeepin/README.md

 Students can run the Spring Boot application using the `App` class.
 Test these services using Postman.
 Students can use the following requests to test the service:

-* Register a new user: Send a POST request to `http://localhost:8080/users` with the following JSON content:
+* Register a new user: Send a POST request to `  users` with the following JSON content:

 ```json
 {